BlinkDL/RWKV-LM/README.md

 You can even run it in your browser: https://github.com/BlinkDL/AI-Writer/tree/main/docs/eng https://blinkdl.github.io/AI-Writer/eng/ (this is using tf.js WASM single-thread mode).

-Fine-tuning & training (I usually fine-tune with 4e-5 lr, and decay to 1e-5 when it plateaus): https://github.com/BlinkDL/RWKV-LM/tree/main/RWKV-v2-RNN
+Fine-tuning & training (for a small model, try 4e-5 lr, and decay to 1e-5 when it plateaus): https://github.com/BlinkDL/RWKV-LM/tree/main/RWKV-v2-RNN

-**Important**: For fine-tuning the Pile model, change 1e-15 to 1e-9 (to avoid NaN) in https://github.com/BlinkDL/RWKV-LM/blob/main/RWKV-v2-RNN/src/model.py and https://github.com/BlinkDL/RWKV-LM/blob/main/RWKV-v2-RNN/src/model_run.py and probably you need other changes as well.
+**Important**: For fine-tuning the Pile model, change K_EPS from 1e-16 to 1e-9 (to avoid NaN) in https://github.com/BlinkDL/RWKV-LM/blob/main/RWKV-v2-RNN/src/model.py and https://github.com/BlinkDL/RWKV-LM/blob/main/RWKV-v2-RNN/src/model_run.py and disable HeadQK (so it's a pure RNN).
 You can compare the output with the latest code ( https://github.com/BlinkDL/RWKV-v2-RNN-Pile ) to verify it.

-**Fixing NaN or loss spikes**: load a previous checkpoint, decrease LR a bit, and increase beta2 (I will go 0.99 -> 0.999 -> 0.9999 as time goes on).
+**Fixing NaN or loss spikes**: load a previous checkpoint, decrease LR a bit, and increase beta2 (try 0.99 -> 0.999 -> 0.9999 as time goes on).

 ## How it works